-There will be six penstocks, which are large water conveyance pipes made of steel encased in concrete.
+AFDE is also responsible for the procurement, fabrication, and erection of six penstocks.
+Penstocks are large water conveyance pipes made of steel encased in concrete.
 Each penstock measures 10 metres in diameter and 80 metres in length, nearly as wide as a three-lane highway.
-The procurement, fabrication, and erection of the penstocks is within AFDE’s scope of work.
+After they are installed, the penstocks are encased in concrete.

 Looking from the bottom of the spillways to the top of the headworks will be the same as staring up at a 28‑story building.
 Each spillway bay will be equivalent to a 17-story water slide that is five highway-lanes wide.

 The Site C project consists of a dam and generating station on the Peace River in northeast BC.
 It will be the third dam to be built on the Peace River, owned and operated by BC Hydro.

 Once completed, the project will provide 1,100 megawatts of capacity and about 5,100 gigawatt hours of energy each year to BC’s integrated electricity system – enough energy to power the equivalent of about 450,000 homes per year in BC.

 The image below showcases the various components of the Site C project.

 Curious about what the Site C project entails and how GSS Civil Works fits into the overall project?
 Watch the latest Site C construction sequence video below.